Dorchester Park

 Today, Suffolk County remains a vibrant and diverse region, home to the city of Boston and many other thriving communities.
 It continues to be a hub of culture, education, and innovation, attracting residents and visitors from around the world.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Suffolk County, Massachusetts.
+This timeline provides a condensed summary of the historical journey of Suffolk County, Massachusetts.

 • Suffolk County, MA was established in 1643.